Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals

 For $z = 1$, all the $|\phi|^{2n}$ terms with $n \geq 2$ are marginal.
 This conclusion is independent of the spatial dimension.
 An immediate indication is that all the bosonic self-coupling terms are equally important at low energies and should be considered simultaneously.

 We then discuss the impact of nonlocal $|\phi|^4$ and $|\phi|^{2n}$ terms on the fate of emergent SUSY.
 In the absence of nonlocal terms, the action given by Eq.~(\ref{Eqaction}) is a well-defined local quantum field theory.
 All the $|\phi|^{2n}$ terms with $n>2$ are irrelevant, and can be simply ignored.
 RG calculations \cite{Zerf16} confirm that the system flows to a stable infrared fixed point at which an effective SUSY emerges.
-This conclusion, however, is changed once the nonlocal terms are taken into account.
-Since all the $|\phi|^{2n}$ terms with $n \geq 2$ are marginal, the simple action (\ref{Eqaction}) is not the correct low-energy theory of the SM-SC QCP.
-After incorporating the marginal nonlocal terms into the action (\ref{Eqaction}), the system does not exhibit effective SUSY.
+This conclusion, however, is fundamentally changed once nonlocal terms are generated.
+Since all the $|\phi|^{2n}$ terms with $n \geq 2$ are marginal, the simple action (\ref{Eqaction}) is not the correct low-energy theory of SM-SC QCP.
+Actually, after incorporating the marginal nonlocal terms into action (\ref{Eqaction}), the SM-SC QCP does not exhibit emergent SUSY.